microsoft/StoreBroker/Documentation/PDP.md

 ### Fallback Language Support

-PDP files are language-specific, and as we saw in the [Folder Structure](#folder-structure) section, any screenhots or icons that are referenced by a PDP are only searched for within that same language's media sub-folder within `ImagesRootPath`.
+PDP files are language-specific, and as we saw in the [Folder Structure](#folder-structure) section, any screenshots or icons that are referenced by a PDP are only searched for within that same language's media sub-folder within `MediaRootPath`.

 There are situations however where you might want to share an image/media file across more than one language.
 For instance: maybe you want all Spanish language PDP's to use the images from `es-es`.